bosonprotocol/BPIPs/content/BPIP-4.md

 ### Notes

-Usually, AMMs pools are design to return the same price no matter which NFT is sent in or out from the collection.
+- Usually, AMMs two-sided trading pool are design to return the same price no matter which NFT is sent in or out from the collection.
-Thats make currently implementation of Boson Vouchers incompatible with existing NFT AMMs because Vouchers can represent different offers with different initial prices.
+  Thats make currently implementation of Boson Vouchers incompatible with existing NFT two-sided AMMs because Vouchers can represent different offers with different initial prices.
+- Single-sided buy-only pools also wouldn't work with BV (except if all offers should be sort of equivalent).
+- One-sided sell-only pools could work with current vouchers because there is no limitation how many pools for single NFT contract can be created (each pool gets its own clone address), and one wallet can be owner of multiple sell-only pools.
+And in sell-only, seller is the one that determines which nfts are part of the pool.
+So a seller could create a sell-only pool for each Boson offer and even choose different bonding curves for each pool.

 ### Options: